kasperfg16/p6-swarm/README.md

 ## Recommmendations

 1. We recommend to read the project report for an understanding of the system.
+At least the "Prototype" section.

 2. This project is using ROS2 galactic on ubuntu 20.04.
 Other configurations are used at own dispare and misery